 This is another misconception about WordPress websites being “templated”.
 In web design, it’s pretty common to see reoccurring themes in layout design.
 Things like the menu navigation or the footer looking similar to other websites may be perceived as a template — but this sort of overlap is not bad at all.
 There’s no sense in reinventing the wheel in some situations, especially if the UX is proven to be effective.

 For example, one of our best practices at Mighty Fine is to include some form of Secondary Navigation on the homepage of a website site.
 This includes a section that highlights the 1-4 crucial, key pages you want people to go to.
-We use these trends to our advantage because ultimately the goal of your website should be to get people to place you want them to go.
+We use these trends to our advantage because ultimately the goal of your website should be to get people to the place you want them to go.
 Also, make it super simple for them to navigate with ease.
 You can read our blog on user experience here if you’d like a deeper dive into the subject.

 Custom, On-Brand Design Ensures Your Website Is Uniquely Yours

 Although we touched on this briefly before, let’s dig in a little deeper.
 The most important part of using a Builder versus a Template is the ability to create any layout you choose.
-Since everything is being created from the ground-up, it’s worth also creating original graphics instead of using anything third-party.
+Since everything is being created from the ground up, it’s worth also creating original graphics instead of using anything third-party.
 When we create sites with our Builder, we only use custom, hand-made original graphics.
 All designs are 100% unique to your brand — and make you stand out from the rest of the pack.
 We always recommend using only high-quality custom assets for your website.

-WordPress websites are incredibly flexible which makes it the most popular choice in the world.
+WordPress websites are incredibly flexible which makes them the most popular choice in the world.
 WordPress gives our team the tools needed to deliver sophisticated branded designs.
 It also allows our team to incorporate custom coding to accomplish whatever goals you might have so the website can scale with your business.
 Ultimately, it comes down to what you value the most when creating a website.

 Template Themes are great when budgets are limited and will limit your branding choices.
 Builder themes do involve a budget because the website is custom-made but pays off in the long run for a few reasons.
 Full customization, and the ability to create design systems that allow your WordPress website to grow alongside your business to name a few.
 And finally, a custom-designed website will be 100% unique to your brand – one of a kind!
 Here at Mighty Fine Design Co. as a creative agency, creating professional, on-brand websites for our clients is one of our passions.